Gurram-Sowmya/jobsxplo/README.md

 Live, no-login, 3D globe of jobs posted today/yesterday/2-days-ago — pulled directly from company ATS feeds.

-## Current status: Stage 9 complete
+## Current status: Stage 11 complete (manual pass), Stage 12 in progress

-There's now a real, live, self-updating site: a 3D globe (`index.html`, built with `globe.gl`) that loads `data/jobs.json` — which regenerates itself automatically every 6 hours (Stage 7) — and plots one dot per job, colored by freshness.
-Five filters (Role, Work mode, Experience, Location, Company) narrow the globe instantly in the browser, no server involved, plus a clickable freshness legend and a rotation pause/resume button.
-What's still missing: Stage 10 (expanding beyond the current 7 companies) and Stage 11 (formal testing pass).
+There's a real, live, self-updating site: a 3D globe (`index.html`, built with `globe.gl`) that loads `data/jobs.json` — which regenerates itself automatically every 6 hours (Stage 7) from **14 companies** — and plots one dot per job, colored by freshness.
+Five filters (Role, Work mode, Experience, Location, Company) narrow the globe instantly in the browser, plus a clickable freshness legend and a rotation pause/resume button.
+The site is responsive on both desktop and mobile.
+Confirmed live: the Company dropdown correctly shows ~10 of the 14 companies at any given time - the other ~4 simply don't have a posting inside the current 2-day freshness window, which is expected, correct behavior, not a bug.

+**Bonus feature added during Stage 9 polish:** a "Show borders" button overlays free Natural Earth country/state boundary data on the globe.
+Confirmed working live.

 **Stage 5 bug fix (post Stage 6 review):** an earlier version of `scripts/map_roles.py` had ~145 categories' worth of keyword rules accidentally left inert inside a text block instead of running as real code, which pushed ~23% of jobs into an unhelpful "Other" catch-all.
 Those rules were recovered, merged onto the existing 41-category taxonomy (no new categories added, to keep the filter list clean), and verified — "Other" rate dropped to ~17%.
 This is why `scripts/map_roles.py` may look denser than a first draft would.

 Repo contents:
-- `companies.json` — list of companies to fetch, with their Greenhouse board tokens
+- `companies.json` — 14 companies, all on Greenhouse, live and confirmed
 - `scripts/fetch_jobs.py` — Stage 4: pulls raw job data per company
 - `scripts/map_roles.py` — Stage 5: maps messy raw titles to a fixed role taxonomy
 - `scripts/process_jobs.py` — Stage 6: adds experience level, work mode, coordinates, freshness; produces the final dataset